I admit it, I used to be a SiteGround fanboy.

 But as my traffic grew, I started getting CPU overages on SiteGround’s GoGeek plan.
-I upgraded to their $80/month cloud hosting but was still exceeding CPU, so I added more CPU/RAM and started paying them $180/month.
-Going from $11.95/month on GoGeek to $180/month was insane to me, to say the least.
-So I migrated to DigitalOcean on Cloudways where I was paying $80/month for roughly the same amount of CPU/RAM.
-After migrating, my load times dropped in half, I am nowhere near exceeding my CPU, and I’m saving $100/month.
+I eventually upgraded to their $80/month cloud hosting but was still exceeding CPU, so I added more CPU/RAM and started paying them $180/month.
+Going from $14.99/month on GoGeek to $180/month was insane to me, to say the least.
+So I migrated to DigitalOcean on Cloudways where I’m now paying $80/month for roughly the same amount of CPU/RAM.
+After migrating, my load times dropped in half, I am nowhere near exceeding CPU, and I’m saving $100/month.

-Some of my tutorials have 10+ images and 400+ comments (5MB page size and 170 requests) and still load in <2s!
-Run this post through GTmetrix or click through my pages if you want – they all load instantly.
+Some of my tutorials have 50+ images and 400+ comments (2.56MB page size and 89 requests) and still load in <2s!
+Run this post through GTmetrix or click through my posts if you want – they all load instantly.
 This was the biggest difference I noticed when migrating to Cloudways.

 1. I Was Previously Using SiteGround’s Cloud Hosting

 One problem I have with SiteGround is there’s no “middle” plan between GoGeek and cloud.
-You’re either paying $11.95/month or $80/month.
-And if you have to upgrade to cloud because you’re having CPU overages, chances are the entry level plan won’t be enough (it wasn’t for me).
-I had to pay them about $120/month to stop getting CPU overages, and $180/month for my server to be relaxed.
-2 CPU + 4GB RAM usually won’t cut it for many.
+You’re either paying $14.99/month (or more) or you’re paying $80/month.
+And if you have to upgrade to cloud because you’re getting CPU issues, chances are the entry level plan won’t cut it (it didn’t for me).
+I had to pay them about $120/month to stop getting CPU overages and $180/month for my server to be relaxed.
+2 CPU + 4GB RAM may not be enough for some sites.

 2. The Money I Saved With Cloudways

 Quick comparison check: 2 CPU + 4GB RAM costs $80/month on SiteGround when it’s only $42/month at Cloudways on DigitalOcean.
 Also, SiteGround’s cloud servers can’t handle CPU like Cloudways.
-In my case, instead of paying SiteGround $180/month for 6 CPU + 8GB RAM, I easily got away with 2 CPU + 4GB RAM on Cloudways with no CPU issues, plus a faster site.
+In my case, instead of paying SiteGround $180/month for 6 CPU + 8GB RAM, I easily got away with 2 CPU + 4GB RAM on Cloudways with no CPU overages, plus a faster website.
+Cloudways also does monthly pricing without yearly contracts, which is definitely nice.

 3. Load Times Cut In Half